15 Minute Read | By: Mappedin

 Support service - Your indoor mapping solution service provider should provide support services for your company.
 System failures and technological bugs can affect your visitors’ experience, especially if your indoor mapping solution is for a shopping mall.
 Therefore, make sure your service provider provides sufficient support.
 Mappedin, for example, provides 24/7 support to ensure their customer’s success and give them peace of mind knowing that they will always be available for help.

 That’s why consistency is key when it comes to creating an indoor navigation map.
 At Mappedin, we create digital maps at scale within our CMS by leveraging automation and our professional mapping team.
-We convert 2D maps into 3D maps by digitizing all mapping data in 2D vector polygons and rendering them into 3D from multiple perspectives.
+We convert 2D maps (floor plans) into 3D maps by digitizing all mapping data in 2D vector polygons and rendering them into 3D from multiple perspectives.

 Your indoor mapping solution should allow you to introduce Points of Interest (POIs).
 POIs fill your map with features that allow people to navigate with ease.
 Here are a number of POIs to consider including in your indoor map: